ansonlichtfuss/spotify-desk-thing/README.md

 ## Running on Raspberry Pi

 This application runs as a Node-based web app, which can be displayed in any browser.
-For my setup, I have a Raspberry PI 3A running [DietPi](https://dietpi.com) configured to automatically launch Chromium with a tab opened to the location and port of the UI (could be `localhost:3000`).
+For my setup, I have a Raspberry PI 3A running [DietPi](https://dietpi.com) configured to automatically launch Chromium with a tab opened to the location and port of the UI (could be `localhost:3000`, I have the server running in a Docker container on my NAS on my local network).

+- This repo includes the Dockerfile I use for my own self-hosted setup.
+Check the network settings, as they might be different depending on the environment.

 ## Wish list